firstprayer/firstprayer.github.com/_posts/2015-01-11-using-decorators-in-django.md

 some_func = verbose(some_func)
 {% endhighlight %}

-Or, use the syntax super provided by Python, just:
+Or, use the syntax suger provided by Python, just:

 {% highlight python %}
 @verbose